hassaan-solves/ai-agents-platform-on-kubernetes/README.md

 <br /><br />

 4. AI Agent Chat Interface<br />
-The Chatlit UI provides the interface for interacting with the deployed AI agent and sending requests through the platform.<br />
+The Chainlit UI provides the interface for interacting with the deployed AI agent and sending requests through the platform.<br />
 <img src="screenshots/04-chatlit-ui.png" />